ahopkins/mayim/docs/src/guide/extensions.md

 ## Sanic

 Mayim uses [Sanic Extensions](https://sanic.dev/en/plugins/sanic-ext/getting-started.html) v22.6+ to extend your [Sanic app](https://sanic.dev).
-It starts Mayim and provides dependency injections into your routes of all of the executors
+It starts Mayim and provides [dependency injections](https://sanic.dev/en/plugins/sanic-ext/injection.html#injecting-services) into your routes of all of the executors.

 ```python
 from typing import List